 - Appreciate the limitations of the coatings that exist and the continued need for further research and innovation to achieve the ever demanding advancements in engineering.

 - Materials properties and limitations in aerospace applications

 - Coating selection

-Dr. Simon Durham has a PhD in metallurgical engineering from McGill University, and has had a 23 year career as a metallurgical engineer in gas turbine engines, having worked for Pratt & Whitney Canada and MDS Coating technologies.
-Dr. Durham is the VP of Research and Development at MDS Coating Technologies, and has lead the development team to produce advanced erosion and corrosion resistant coating families; ultra- smooth coatings and fatigue resistant coatings for titanium alloys.
+Dr. Simon Durham has a PhD in metallurgical engineering from McGill University, and has had a 23-year career as a metallurgical engineer in gas turbine engines, having worked for Pratt & Whitney Canada and MDS Coating Technologies.
+As VP of Research and Development at MDS Coating Technologies, Dr. Durham led the development team to produce advanced erosion- and corrosion-resistant coating families.
 These coatings are now finding applications in a broad range of aerospace and industrial gas turbine applications.

 All cancellation & substitution requests must be made in writing.
 The following Cancellation Policy applies: